Skip to main content

 This work by NASA/JPL-Caltech is licensed under Creative Commons Zero v1.0 Universal

 The first brown dwarf was discovered in 1995.
-Like other stars, they form from a cloud of dust and gas.
-However, unlike the Sun and other stars, they don't release energy by nuclear fusion.
-Instead, their glow comes from leftover heat.
+Like stars, they form from gas and dust.
+Unlike the Sun, brown dwarfs do not produce energy by fusion.
+Their glow comes from leftover heat.

-Brown dwarfs are usually bigger than gas giant planets but smaller than the lowest-mass stars.
-They have masses between 12 to 75 times the mass of the planet Jupiter.
+Brown dwarfs are usually larger than gas-giant planets but smaller than the lowest-mass stars.
+Their masses range from 12 to 75 times the mass of Jupiter.

-Most brown dwarfs are in orbit around a parent star.
-However, some have been found alone in the cosmos.
+Many brown dwarfs are found in orbit around a parent star, while others travel alone through space.